davghouse/AOLadderer/README.md

 The last strategy modifies the current algorithm in a simple way, but uses many more laddering implants.
 It always performs better, but in practice the gains aren't worth the extra laddering implants.

-This tool provides a decent approximation for people wanting to equip a low to mid-level character.
-At this stage in development I won't use the tool for full-blown twinks, but perhaps some will.

 **Good things:**
 * Just one of each type of laddering implant can be used
 * As a result, no more than 10 laddering implants will be used